 When people come to your site, they’re looking for a solution to their problem.
-They want a website that exhibits in-depth knowledge of and competency in their field.
+They want a website that exhibits in-depth knowledge and competency in their field.
 If someone needs a doctor, they aren’t going to trust a provider with basic knowledge and a shaky understanding of the human body.
 Your website is evaluated in much the same way.
-You need to show your visitors that you are the expert in your field, and that you can provide more knowledgeable, experienced, and complete service than your competitors.
+Therefore, showing your visitors that you are the expert in your field and can provide more knowledgeable, experienced, and complete service than your competitors would be best.

-Your website’s authority has a lot to do with you and your credentials (or your businesses credentials).
+Your website’s authority has a lot to do with you and your credentials (or your business’s credentials).
 Why, on paper, should someone trust you over your competition?
-Answering this question through both written content and website design will you give the authority that Google and your site visitors want.
+Answering this question through written content and website design will give you the authority that Google and your site visitors want.

-As you would imagine, in order for Google to put you in their rankings, they have to trust you, and they have to believe that their users will trust you as well.
+As you would imagine, for Google to put you in their rankings, they must trust and believe their users will also charge you.
 Customers are very good at sniffing out hype and clickbait.
 Including exaggerations or other questionable material on your site will cause you to lose the trust of your customers.
 And once it’s gone, it’s nearly impossible for you to regain it.

 What Does It Mean to Have Good E-A-T?

-Google has a very clear set of guidelines (could even be seen as E-A-T guidelines) for site owners that describes what it means for a site to have good E-A-T. But to get to the root of E-A-T, and why it’s the most important Google ranking factor and score, you need to understand YMYL (Your Money or Your Life) websites.
+Google has a prominent set of guidelines (which could even be seen as E-A-T guidelines) for site owners that describe what it means for a site to have a good E-A-T. But to get to the root of E-A-T and why it’s the most important Google ranking factor and score, you need to understand YMYL (Your Money or Your Life) websites.

-YMYL sites are those that could potentially impact a person’s happiness, health, financial stability, or safety.
-Unsurprisingly, many sites fall into this category, because the definition of what constitutes a YMYL website is so broad.
+YMYL sites could impact a person’s happiness, health, financial stability, or safety.
+Unsurprisingly, many sites fall into this category because the definition of a YMYL website is broad.